 Jump to:

 - Roast the ham cut-side down in a roasting pan.
-This will ensure the slices don’t try out.
+This will ensure the slices don’t dry out.

-- When serving the ham, run your knife around the bone in a circular motion to release the slices easily.
+- When serving the ham, run your knife around the bone in a circular motion to release the slices easily for serving.

 - You can serve the ham warm from the oven, at room temperature, or cold.